You’ll never forget your first platypus encounter. It’s a magical moment when this strange and adorable creature emerges from ripples in the water.

 If you live near a creek or river, find a quiet place on the bank, try to spot a platypus and record what you see.

-This September, take part in the platy-project and you’ll help researchers understand more about this elusive animal, and how we can better protect it.
+This spring from September into October, take part in the platy-project and you’ll help researchers understand more about this elusive animal, and how we can better protect it.

 get involved